 - Cooling inflation could put some pressure on corporate earnings.

 Even as inflation soared, many companies managed to protect their profits through passing price increases on to their consumers.
-Think luxury goods conglomerate LVMH, which consistently saw strong demand for its brands—so much so that it’s become the most valuable company in Europe.
+Think luxury goods conglomerate LVMH, which consistently saw strong demand for its brands—so much so that it now has the largest market value in Europe.
 Or Netflix, which still saw a huge spike in subscribers after cracking down on password sharing.
 But with inflation now cooling, some worry that kind of pricing power could be losing strength.

 Despite the angst, we’d note this isn’t actually a new trend.
 We’ve already seen this kind of weakness in areas that people overbought during the pandemic, such as consumer electronics and housing-related goods.
 It seems natural for momentum to start waning in some pockets such as consumer staples or services (to our point earlier).
 What’s more, earnings expectations for the future are rising, not falling—this quarter looks to mark the trough in S&P 500 earnings growth, and it’s still shaping up better than expected.
 All that to say it's something to watch, but the push-and-pull probably comes on the sector level.

 - Labor strikes have been rearing their heads.

 Workers across the world, from delivery drivers and train operators to actors and writers, have been going on strike for better pay.
 There have been over 170 work stoppages in the U.S. this year, according to Bloomberg Law’s database, and 2022 also marked the first time since 2005 that the country saw over 300 strikes.
 A study from the Resolution Foundation noted almost 4 million work days have been lost in the UK due to industrial action in the past year.
 Australian workers at liquefied natural gas (LNG) facilities have been considering strikes, leading to a surge in European natural gas prices last week.
 And Paris Metro workers are mulling strikes during the Rugby World Cup in September and October.